ricbencar/breakwater-cubes-calculator/README.md

 The EN 13383 standard (specifically EN 13383-1: Specification and EN 13383-2: Test methods) provides a harmonized European system for specifying the properties and grading of armourstone used in civil engineering and hydraulic structures like breakwaters, seawalls, and riverbank protection.

-The software automatically sizes the underlayer rock based on the [**EN 13383** standard European rock gradings] (https://en.wikipedia.org/wiki/Armourstone).
+The software automatically sizes the underlayer rock based on the [EN 13383 standard European rock gradings](https://en.wikipedia.org/wiki/Armourstone).

 1.  **Target Weight:** $W_{ul} \approx W_{armor} / 10$
 2.  **Selection Algorithm:** The code iterates through standard grading classes (e.g., LMA 60-300kg, HMA 1-3 ton) and selects the class where the mean weight ($W_{50}$) is closest to the target.